EDI-Systems/M7M01_Eukaron/README.md

 - Code composer studio
 - GCC/Clang-LLVM

-Other toolchains are not recommended nor supported at this point, though it might be possible to support them later on.
+&ensp;&ensp;&ensp;&ensp;Other toolchains are not recommended nor supported at this point, though it might be possible to support them later on.

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+&ensp;&ensp;&ensp;&ensp;Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.
+&ensp;&ensp;&ensp;&ensp;This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.
 However, commercial licenses are also available.

 ## EDI Project Information
-Mutate - Mesazoa - Eukaron (M7M1 R3T1)
+&ensp;&ensp;&ensp;&ensp;Mutate - Mesazoa - Eukaron (M7M1 R3T1)